My anxiety disorder has been an active part of my life for a long time….about twenty years or so.

 Almost every person with an anxiety disorder that is unrelated to a medical issue or PTSD, is a worry addict.

 We worry because we subconsciously WANT to worry.
 It is our comfort zone.
 It is what we have always done.
 We don’t really know how to NOT worry.
-It is a thinking pattern that started when we were very young, probably a product of the personality we were born with, and this pattern has become a hardcore habit and addiction.
+It is a thinking pattern that started when we were very young, probably a product of the personality we were born with combined with the environment we grew up in, and this pattern has become a hardcore habit and addiction.

 When we aren’t worrying…we don’t feel like ourselves and subconsciously we look for a “fix” to make us “feel better”.
 We may not necessarily “enjoy” the worrying process but most cigarette smokers don’t enjoy every cigarette either.
 In fact most of their cigarettes probably make them feel pretty crappy.
 But they do it anyway so they can get back to their “comfort zone”.
 Worry takes us back to our comfort zone, and when we don’t have anything to worry about………we don’t like it.